-Ferry frequency: At least every hour in peak season - from approx 6 am until 7 pm.
+Ferry frequency: At least every hour in peak season - from approximately 6am until 7pm

 Cars allowed?
 Yes (pre-booking advised)

-The beautiful Isle of Mull is the most easily accessible island from the famous west-coast town of Oban.
-Its rugged landscape, abundant wildlife and golden beaches make for a stunning and varied trip out, and frequent, fast ferries mean it’s easily achievable as a day trip.
+The beautiful Isle of Mull is the most easily-accessible island from the famous west-coast town of Oban.
+Its rugged landscape, abundant wildlife and golden beaches make for a stunning and varied day trip, and frequent, fast ferries mean it’s easily achievable as a day trip.

-While it’s possible to drive around the island in a day, the roads are mostly single-track, and you’ll want to stop frequently to admire the views, so we recommend selecting the areas or sights you most want to take in and planning your route to prioritise those.
+While it’s possible to drive around the island in a day, the roads are mostly single-track, and you’ll want to stop frequently to admire the views, so we recommend selecting the areas or sights you most want to visit in advance and planning your route to prioritise those.

-Those who want to reach the Isle of Iona should head straight down to Fionnphort at the tip of the Ross of Mull (approx 1-1.5hrs’ drive from the ferry terminal at Craignure depending on traffic) to catch a further 5-minute ferry across the turquoise water.
-They’ll be rewarded with white-sand beaches, crystal-clear waters, independent art studios and craft shops to browse and plenty of impressive history to soak up.
+Those who want to reach the Isle of Iona should head straight down to Fionnphort at the tip of the Ross of Mull (approx 1-1.5hrs’ drive from the ferry terminal at Craignure, depending on traffic) to catch a further 5-minute ferry across the turquoise water.
+They’ll be rewarded with white sandy beaches, crystal-clear waters, independent art studios and craft shops to browse and plenty of impressive history to soak up.

 - Tobermory’s colourful waterfront, stunning harbour and excellent distillery